 A couple of years ago, Lunide reached out to share that she’d earned her Ph.D.!
 She also thanked me for the role that Summer Search’s “unconditional love and support” had played in that achievement.
 When I wrote her back to reinforce that it was actually she, not us, who had made that happen, this was her profound response:

 - Emily, as you may remember, I battle with accepting compliments.
 I always say, “it’s no big deal, it just happened.”
 NO, things don’t just happen to me.
 I bust my behind to make things happen.
 I need to accept it when others acknowledge my hard work … simple as that.
 I want to make that crucial change in my life and in my daily interactions so it becomes routine.

 I take the first step here to say thank you Emily Edwards and Jay Jacobs for breaking me down like you did in the library at Brighton High during the spring of 2000.
 (That) changed my life forever, and it continues to do so.
 You broke me down only to start the building process, a process I have continued through hard work, hope and humor for over 15 years.
 Let’s continue to build together—build individuals and communities, side by side.

 Once a self-titled “alienated” Haitian immigrant living with extended family in Boston, Lunide is now a professor at a university in San Diego, California, inspiring and reaching other students there.

 Lunide’s commitment to “building together” inspired me when we met in 2015 to celebrate her achievements (pictured above), and it inspires me daily in my life and work as a mentor and leader at Summer Search.

-Lunide also shared that, after their meeting in 2015, Emily inspired her to become a runner.
+Lunide also shared that, after our meeting in 2015, she was inspired to become a runner.
 Lunide has since competed in more than 15 races: Seven half marathons and one full marathon!
 In July 2016, at 31 years old, she also learned how to swim.
 Now she’s accomplished triathlete!
 She said “everything is possible with a little faith.”